nabil828/mern_demo/readme.md

   </BrowserRouter>
   , document.getElementById("root"));
 ```
-And that is it!
+This is it!
 Let us break this code down:
  - First, notice in `index.js` how we surrounded the `App` tag with `BrwoserRouter` tag.
  `BrwoserRouter` indicates that you plan to use react routes in your client.
 Check [react-router-dom](https://reactrouter.com/web/guides/quick-start) and install it in the `client` directory.
 This will allow us, for example
  to select and load the weather for different cities.
- - As for the `App` tag it self, notice how the letter A is capital.
-This is not an HTML tag.
+ - As for the `App` tag itself, notice how the letter A is in capital case.
+This is not an ordinary HTML tag.
 It is a special React.js tag
  called a *component*.
 Think about the user interface (UI) as a group of independent components.
  - Now we choose to write the code of the `App` component in a separate file but it is not a must.
  - In the `App.js` file we have two functions
-  - `App()` is the function that gonna return the HTML code the that would replace the `App` tag.
+  - `App()` is the function that going to return the HTML code the that would replace the `App` tag.
 We can that first we build a simple navigation list with a special tag called `Link` instead of the usual `a` in HTML.
-This `Link` tag will allow us to make AJAX requests
+This `Link` tag will allow us to make AJAX requests to update the page without reloading it.
+Hence a finer and faster rendering!
+Here is navigation page build inside the `App` component:
-  to the server.

   ```
   Select a city:
   <ul>